seng438-winter-2022/seng438-a4-Hesham-E/Assignment4-ReportTemplate.md

 In the end, our group invested a lot of time figuring out the errors and resolving.
 Some lessons learned were how to increase the mutation test coverage and GUI testing using a chrome extension.

 # Comments/feedback on the lab itself

+This lab was very time-consuming and required a lot of troubleshooting.
+As well, the instructions for setting up Eclipse for this assignment was very unclear, leading to additional problems.
+After getting past these problems, we got insight on how mutation testing works and how this is used to further improve test suites.